adrianmoldovan/jDbObjects/README.md

 # jDbObjects
 Java lightweight library for storing and retrieving java objects in and from relational databases based on JDBC.
 Currently support only MySQL.
+It's a work in progress...

 # Settings
 A configuration file is needed in main/resources folder, named mysql.conf